yoshiontheloose/learning-notes/template-resources/readmeDETAILED.md

 ## Estimates
 <!-- See below -->
+Estimate of time needed to complete:

+Start time:
+Finish time:

+Actual time needed to complete:

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->